Before entering the Philippine Military Academy (PMA) and taking your first step to becoming an AFP officer, you must pass the PMA Entrance Exam.

 What Is the Philippine Military Academy (PMA)?

-PMA cadets are entitled to free tuition and monthly allowance.
+PMA cadets are entitled to free tuition and a monthly allowance.
 Upon graduation, successful cadets will be conferred the rank of second lieutenant of the Philippine Army, Philippine Air Force, or Philippine Navy and required to enter active military service afterward.

 What Is the PMA Entrance Exam (PMAEE)?